| Duration: 28 days

 Enjoy 24 days (23 nights) of trekking adventure in the most impressive landscape on the planet.

 You will be helped with all preparations – mentally as well as in terms of top-caliber equipment – beginning with three nights of information and sightseeing in the colorful Nepalese capital, Kathmandu.
 You can meet your guides and develop team spirit ready for the once-in-a-lifetime experiences that are ahead of you.

 Where will your Kanchenjunga Trek take you?

 From your initiation period in Kathmandu, the Kanchenjunga Trek begins with a drive and flight to Bhadrapur then onwards to Birtamode.

 Then, your exploration and adventure begin in earnest.

 Your trekking holiday will make daily progress along the trail to reach both Kanchenjunga south base camp and Kanchenjunga north base camp.

-This trek provides the perfect vantage point to see (and experience) all the reasons that Nepal is such a huge draw for trekkers, mountaineers, hikers, dreamers and those who love to challenge themselves.
-From its ancient viewpoints, you will see Makalu, Chamlang and of course the mighty Everest.
-Raising above you will be the stunning Kanchenjunga (sometimes spelt Kangchenjunga) at 8,586 m (28,169 ft)?.
+This trek provides the perfect vantage point to see (and experience) all the reasons that Nepal is such a huge draw for trekkers, mountaineers, hikers, dreamers, and those who love to challenge themselves.
+From its ancient viewpoints, you will see Makalu, Chamlang, and of course the mighty Everest.
+Raising above you will be the stunning Kanchenjunga (sometimes spelled Kangchenjunga) at 8,586 m (28,169 ft).
 It lies between Nepal and India, with three of its five peaks directly on the border.
 The mountain is also close to Tibet, and its name means "The Five Treasures of Snow" in Tibetan.